 The U.S. Army Combat Capabilities Development Command (CCDC) / Yuma Proving Ground (YPG) GEMS program is a joint effort lead by RDECOM and executed by the U.S. Army Test and Evaluation Command (ATEC), YPG.

-Rising 6th-8th graders will engage in hand on activities while applying scientific methods as they conduct their labs and see the real world application.
-Modules topics will include but are not limited to solar vehicles and army basic automotive performance testing, physics, robotics, environmental testing, food handling-health hazards, and projectile testing.
+Rising 6th-8th graders will engage in hands-on activities while applying scientific methods as they conduct their labs and see the real world application.
+Module topics will include, but are not limited to, rockets, army basic automotive performance testing, physics, robotics, environmental testing, bacterial health hazards, and projectile testing.
 Learn more about the GEMS program and find additional locations here.

 About the Yuma Proving Ground